lavavu/LavaVu/docs/src/Installation.rst

    installed, eg: on Ubuntu
    ``sudo apt install build-essential libgl1-mesa-dev libx11-dev zlib1g-dev``
 -  To use with python requires python 3.6+ and NumPy.
--  For video output, requires: libavcodec, libavformat, libavutil, libswscale (from FFmpeg / libav) Can be installed on Ubuntu with
+-  For video output, requires: pyav, or for built in encoding: libavcodec, libavformat, libavutil, libswscale (from FFmpeg / libav)
+   Can be installed on Ubuntu with
    ``sudo apt install libavcodec-dev libavformat-dev libavutil-dev libswscale-dev`` Or on Mac with ``brew install ffmpeg``